 Severely ill or injured patients are always treated as soon as possible.

 If you need more hospital care, the doctor may have you admitted into the hospital.
 If this happens, you will be taken to a hospital ward when a bed is available.
-If the emergency demand increases suddenly, you may have to wait some time for a ward bed.
-However, while you are waiting to go to the ward you will still be receiving care by the emergency department.
+While you are waiting to go to the ward you will still be receiving care by the emergency department.

-Alternatively, you may be transferred by ambulance to another hospital that has a more appropriate range of services available to treat your condition.
+Alternatively, you may be transferred by ambulance to another hospital that has the range of services that you need for treatment of your condition.

 For more information about what you can expect from your time in hospital or if you have any concerns about your treatment, see Patient care, treatment and concerns.

 An emergency department clinician will let you know if and when you are ready to go.
 They will also let you know what is happening with your care or treatment, so don't hesitate to ask questions if you don't understand what's happening.

 Before you leave emergency, you may be asked to see your family doctor to make sure everything is okay.
 If you have had stitches, or a plaster or cast put on, you will be told how long they are to remain in place.